DanishMehmood-bit/itwinui-test/README.md

 No need to setup anything, simply clone it and run `npm i` and `npm start`

 Tested with `node 20.12.2`, `npm 10.5.0`

+Usually the error shows up on startup but if not, simply click `CLICK ME` button